rasterio/rasterio/_sources/quickstart.txt

     >>> dataset.closed
     False

-Dataset objects have some of the same properties as Python file objects.

-Dataset properties
+Dataset attributes
 ------------------

-Properties of the raster data stored in "example.tif" can be accessed through properties of `dataset`.
-Dataset objects have "bands" and this example has 1.
+Properties of the raster data stored in "example.tif" can be accessed through attributes of the ``dataset`` object.
+Dataset objects have bands and this example has a band count of 1.

 .. code-block:: pycon

     >>> dataset.count
     1

-The band's raster array has 7731 columns and 7871 rows.
+A dataset band is an array of values representing the partial distribution of a single variable in 2-dimensional (2D) space.
+All band arrays of a dataset have the same number of rows and columns.
+The variable represented by the example dataset's sole band is Level-1 digital numbers (DN) for the Landsat 8 Operational Land Imager (OLI) band 4 (wavelengths between 640-670 nanometers).
+These values can be scaled to radiance or reflectance values.
+The array of DN values has 7731 columns (its ``width``) and 7871 rows (its ``height``).

 .. code-block:: pycon

+    >>> dataset.width
+    7731
-    >>> dataset.width, dataset.height
+    >>> dataset.height
-    (7731, 7871)

-The array contains unsigned 16-bit integer values.
+    7871

+Some dataset attributes expose the properties of all dataset bands via a tuple of values, one per band.
+To get a mapping of band indexes to variable data types, apply a dictionary comprehension to the ``zip()`` product of a dataset's ``indexes`` and ``dtypes`` attributes.

 .. code-block:: pycon

-    >>> dataset.dtypes
-    ('uint16',)
+    >>> {i: dtype for i, dtype in zip(dataset.indexes, dataset.dtypes)}
+    {1: 'uint16'}

+The "example.tif" file's sole band contains unsigned 16-bit integer values.
 The GeoTIFF format also supports signed integers and floats of different size.

 Dataset georeferencing
 ----------------------

-A GIS raster dataset is different from an ordinary image.
-The pixels in the example are mapped to regions on the earth's surface.
+A GIS raster dataset is different from an ordinary image; its elements (or "pixels") are mapped to regions on the earth's surface.
+Every pixels of a dataset is contained within a spatial bounding box.

 .. code-block:: pycon

     >>> dataset.bounds
     BoundingBox(left=358485.0, bottom=4028985.0, right=590415.0, top=4265115.0)

-A raster dataset has a spatial bounding box.
-Our example covers the world from 358485 meters (in this case) to 590415 meters, left to right, and 4028985 meters to 4265115 meters bottom to top.
+Our example covers the world from
+358485 meters (in this case) to 590415 meters, left to right, and 4028985 meters to 4265115 meters bottom to top.
 It covers a region 231.93 kilometers wide by 236.13 kilometers high.

-The ``bounds`` property is derived from a more fundamental property: the dataset's geospatial ``transform``.
+The ``bounds`` attribute is derived from a more fundamental attribute: the dataset's geospatial ``transform``.

 .. code-block:: pycon